Fleming valve: History

 The Fleming valve was the first practical application of thermionic emission, discovered in 1873 by Frederick Guthrie.
-As a result of his work on the incandescent lamp in 1880, Thomas Edison discovered that heated material from the negative electrode (later discovered to be electrons) was moving through the vacuum and collecting on the positive electrode, which led to it being called the Edison effect.
+While improving his incandescent lamp in 1880, Thomas Edison discovered that charged particles from a heated negative electrode moved through the vacuum and collected on a positive electrode, producing current.
+Later scientists called this phenomenon the Edison effect and determined it was due to thermally-emitted electrons.
 Edison was granted a patent for this device as part of an electrical indicator in 1884, but did not find a practical use for it.
 Professor Fleming of University College London consulted for the Edison Electric Light Company from 1881-1891, and subsequently for the Marconi Wireless Telegraph Company.

 In 1901 Fleming designed the transmitter used by Guglielmo Marconi in the first transmission of radio waves across the Atlantic from Poldhu, England, to Signal Hill, St. John's, Newfoundland, Canada.
 The distance between the two points was about 3,500 km.
 Although the contact, reported December 12, 1901, was widely heralded as a great scientific advance at the time, there is also some skepticism about the claim, because the received signal, the three dots of the Morse code letter "S", was so weak the primitive receiver had difficulty distinguishing it from atmospheric radio noise caused by static discharges, leading later critics to suggest it may have been random noise.
-Regardless, it was clear to Fleming that reliable transatlantic communication with the existing transmitter required more sensitive receiving apparatus.
+Regardless, it was clear to Fleming that reliable transatlantic communication with the existing transmitter required a more sensitive receiving apparatus.

 The receiver for the transatlantic demonstration employed a coherer, which had poor sensitivity and degraded the tuning of the receiver.
-This led Fleming to look for a detector which was more sensitive and reliable while at the same time being better suited for use with tuned circuits.
-In 1904 Fleming tried an Edison effect bulb for this purpose, and found that it worked well to rectify high frequency oscillations and thus allow detection of the rectified signals by a galvanometer.
+This led Fleming to look for a detector that was more sensitive and reliable while at the same time being better suited for use with tuned circuits.
+In 1904 Fleming tried an Edison effect bulb for this purpose and found that it worked well to rectify high-frequency oscillations and thus allow detection of the rectified signals by a galvanometer.
 On November 16, 1904, he applied for a US patent for what he termed an oscillation valve.
-This patent was subsequently issued as number 803,684 and found immediate utility in the detection of messages sent by Morse code.
-The Fleming valve was used by the Marconi company in its shipboard receivers until around 1916, when it was replaced by the triode.
+This patent was subsequently issued as number 803,684 and found immediate utility in detecting messages sent by Morse code.
+The Marconi company used the Fleming valve in its shipboard receivers until around 1916 when it was replaced by the triode.